chargeprice/open-ev-data/README.md

 This dataset (`data/ev-data.json`) can be freely integrated into ANY application.

-This is a side project of the charging price and tariff comparison platform [Chargeprice (former Plugchecker)](https://github.com/hoenic07/plugchecker).
+This is a side project of the charging price and tariff comparison platform [Chargeprice](https://www.chargeprice.app).

 ## Available Data